AirPods Pro 2

 Another unique feature introduced is its ability to perform an "Ear Tip Fit Test" and verify that the ear tips you have chosen provide a proper seal.

 Apple says that with ANC turned on, the AirPods Pro will last 4.5 hours and only gain another half hour with it off.
-The charging case offers an additional 24 hours of battery, just like its predecessor.
+The charging case offers an additional 24 hours of battery.
 Apple says that 5 minutes in the case will get you 1 hour of listening back.

 "AirPods Pro 2" Price and Release Date